vdaas/vald/docs/overview/architecture.md

 When the user searches a vector from Vald:

-1. Vald Ingress receives the search request from the user.
-The request includes the vector or the vector ID.
+1. Vald Ingress receives a search request from the user.
+Vald provides 2 searching interfaces to the user, the user can search by vector or by the vector ID.
-1. Vald Ingress will forward the request to Vald Filter Gateway.
+2. Vald Ingress will forward the request to the Vald Filter Gateway to pre-process the request data.
-1. Vald Filter Gateway will forward the request to Vald Ingress Filter.
+3. Vald Filter Gateway will forward the request to the user-defined Vald Ingress Filter.
+After the Vald Ingress Filter received the request, it will perform the pre-processing logic defined by the user, for example, padding the vector to match the vector dimension in Vald.
-1. Vald Ingress Filter will perform the filtering and return the filtering result to the Vald Filter Gateway.
+4. Vald Ingress Filter returns the filtering result to the Vald Filter Gateway.
-1. Vald Filter Gateway will forward the request to the Vald Meta Gateway.
+5. Vald Filter Gateway will forward the request to the Vald Meta Gateway.
-1. Vald Meta Gateway will forward the request to the Vald Backup Gateway.
+6. Vald Meta Gateway will forward the request to the Vald Backup Gateway.
-1. Vald Backup Gateway will forward the request to the Vald LB Gateway.
+7. Vald Backup Gateway will forward the request to the Vald LB Gateway.
-1. Vald LB Gateway will decide which Vald Agent instance to process the request base on the node resource usage and forwards the request to the decided Vald Agent.
+8. Vald LB Gateway will decide which Vald Agent instance to process the request base on the node resource usage and forwards the request to the decided Vald Agent.
-1. Vald Agent returns the searching result to the Vald LB Gateway.
+9. Vald Agent returns the searching result to the Vald LB Gateway.
 The searching result includes the UUID.
-1. Vald LB Gateway returns the searching result to Vald Backup Gateway.
+10. Vald LB Gateway returns the searching result to Vald Backup Gateway.
-1. Vald Backup Gateway returns the searching result to the Vald Meta Gateway.
+11. Vald Backup Gateway returns the searching result to the Vald Meta Gateway.
-1. Vald Meta Gateway will forward the searching result to the Vald Meta.
+12. Vald Meta Gateway will forward the searching result to the Vald Meta.
-1. Vald Meta will perform a search for the Vector ID base on the UUID and return the Vector ID to the Vald Meta Gateway.
+13. Vald Meta will perform a search for the Vector ID base on the UUID and return the Vector ID to the Vald Meta Gateway.
-1. Vald Meta Gateway returns the searching result with the vector ID to the Vald Filter Gateway.
+14. Vald Meta Gateway returns the searching result with the vector ID to the Vald Filter Gateway.
-1. Vald Filter Gateway will forward the request to Vald Egress Gateway to filter the final result.
+15. Vald Filter Gateway will forward the request to Vald Egress Gateway to filter the final result.

 <!-- ### Update -->